DylanSiriwardena/DISCOdiagnostics/README.md

 The provided scripts go through the initial processing and merging of the outputs from CellRanger in R using Seurat.
 Analysis of FastQ files were performed by the Princess Margaret Genomics Centre.

-Initial loading, normalizing, annotation, and visualizing of individual datasets into a Seurat Object Merging swab datasets and analyzing cellular profiles Mergign placental and swab datasets and generation of fetal cell marker panel
+Initial loading, normalizing, annotation, and visualizing of individual datasets into a Seurat Object

+Merging swab datasets and analyzing cellular profiles

+Merging placental and swab datasets and generation of fetal cell marker panel

 ## Publication
 *In progress*